aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/working-with-project-properties/_index.md

 The following example writes currency properties to the project.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-WriteCurrencyProperties-WriteCurrencyProperties.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-WriteCurrencyProperties.cs" >}}

 ## **Setting Attributes for New Tasks**
 Microsoft Project allows to set default properties for new tasks added.
 This topic explains how to set the default start date for new tasks using Aspose.Tasks for .NET API.